abd-salam-shaikh/backend-task/README.md

 yarn lint

 ## Postman Collection
-Inorder to dive right into action, use the [postman collection](backend-task.postman_collection.json)

-with the preconfigured requests.
+Inorder to dive right into action, use the postman-collection with the preconfigured requests.